aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

-When a contact request originates from a package detail page, the customer is guided to the package's issue tracker or public repository if their issue is with the package itself (and not about it's listing in CDK Construct Hub).
+When a contact request originates from a package detail page, the customer is guided to the package's issue tracker or public repository if their issue is with the package itself (and not about it's listing in Construct Hub).

 ## Technical Design